Ammoudi beach. Photo by Olaf Tausch.

-is the largest Greek island at 260 km long x 60 kms wide (162 x 37 miles) and arguably the most interesting, though nearby Santorini is also in the running.
+is the largest Greek island at 260 km long by 60 kms wide (162 x 37 miles) and arguably the most interesting, though nearby Santorini is also in the running.
 So holidays in Crete are not necessarily just about sand, sea and sunshine, there's a fascinating, deeply ingrained culture and long, dramatic history attached to the island.
+But if the visit also involves beach time then Crete is a winner there too as it has the longest beach season of all the Greek islands, due to its extreme south Mediterranean latitude.

 Crete (also spelt Krete) has been ruled by many and varied civilisations, including the sophisticated Minoans (2,700-1,420 BC) who were terminally devastated by the eruption and tidal wave of nearby Thira (Santorini), the even more sophisticated Romans who Veni, Vidi, Vici in 69 BC, the Byzantine Empire took control in 300 AD, the Venetians in 1212, the Ottomans in 1669 and finally the Germans briefly in 1941.
 And those are just a few of the occupying powers!